marcocondrache/bd-project/docs/functional_analysis.md

 - A new `buyers order` is created
 - The user has to have a card number
 - The product has to have a sufficient amount

-- The `reservation` is more probable to be sold: that amount is locked and the order has to be complete in a timeout
-(up until now no product amount has been decreased or reservation deleted)
+Up until now, no product amount has been decreased or reservation deleted.
+that `product`'s amount is locked: sellers cannot remove it and no new orders can be created.
+The order has to be completed in a timeout.

 - The user makes the payment
 - The `buyers order` is finalized
 - The `cart` is finalized (so the `reservation` are no more accessible)
 - The `product` amount is decreased
 - For each seller whose product is in the order, a new `sellers order` is created.

 When the user wants to complete the order,